Catering and Hospitality, Agriculture, Horticulture

 Culinary Arts & Hospitality

-The Blasus Bakery Academy has been providing bakery training for more than fifty years.
-With one of the most significant provisions of its kind and only Bakery Academy in Wales, students can develop skills that enable them to work in the manufacturing and bakery sector.
+Blasus Bakery Academy has been supplying bakery training for over fifty years.
+Equally, with one of the most significant facilities of its kind and only Bakery Academy in Wales, students can develop skills to work in the manufacturing and bakery sector.

-Students benefit from established and experienced staff who are qualified in all aspects of the hospitality, culinary arts and bakery profession.
+The school has experienced staff who are qualified in all aspects of the hospitality, culinary arts, and bakery profession.

-The hospitality industry is one of the largest industries in the UK, with a wealth of job opportunities available at home and abroad.
-Career paths include chefs, food & drink service, hotel management, events management, restaurant management, bakers & patisserie chefs, contract catering, product development and food manufacturing.
+These include food & drink service, hotel management, events management, restaurant management, bakers & patisserie chefs, contract catering, product development, and food manufacturing.

 Follow us on Social Media!

-Lecturers within the department have extensive industry knowledge and keep pace with the latest developments in production systems and IT technologies including drone technology and GPS.
+Lecturers have immense knowledge of the latest developments in production systems and IT technologies, including drone technology and GPS.

 Follow us on Social Media!

-Horticulture is a worldwide business spanning a range of interests including large multinational companies and smaller entrepreneurial organisations, Local authorities and National Trusts.
-At home and abroad, British-trained horticulturists are always in demand.
+Horticulture is indeed a worldwide business that compromises a range of interests including large multinational companies, smaller entrepreneurial organisations, Local authorities, and National Trusts, making horticulturists high in demand.